Crataegus crus-galli

-Crataegus crus-galli is a species of hawthorn known by the common names cockspur hawthorn and cockspur thorn.
+Crataegus crus-galli is a species of hawthorn known by the common names cockspur hawthorn, cockspur thorn, Newcastle hawthorne, Newcastle thorn, hog apple.
 It is native to North America and is widely used in horticulture.
 It produces edible fruit.

 Description

 This is a small tree growing up to about 10 meters tall and 8 meters wide, rounded in form when young and spreading and flattening as it matures.
 The leaves are 5 to 6 centimeters long, glossy dark green in color and turning gold to red in the fall.
 The flowers are white and have a scent generally considered unpleasant.
 The fruits are small pomes that vary in colour, usually a shade of red.
 Most wild varieties of the tree are heavily armed in sharp thorns several centimeters long.

 A Cockspur Thorn tree in flower, Oxfordshire UK, 5th May 2022.

 Taxonomy

 It is thought to be the parent, along with Crataegus succulenta, of the tetraploid species Crataegus persimilis.